EPCCed/2024-11-04-archer2-intro-develop/_episodes/06-profile.md

 * `node`: The physical node ID upon which the rank zero process was executed
 * `[s|t]`: The type of experiment performed, either `s` for sampling or `t` for tracing

-for example, in our case a new directory called `nbody-parallel.exe+pat+192028-1341s` could be created.
+For example, in our case a new directory called `nbody-parallel.exe+pat+192028-1341s` could be created.
 It is now time to obtain the performance report.
 We do this with the `pat_report` command and the new created directory
 ```
 auser@ln01:~/nbody-par> pat_report nbody-parallel.exe+pat+192028-1341s
 ```
 {: .bash}

 This will command generate a full performance report and can generate a large amount of data, so you may wish to capture the data in an output file, either using a shell redirect like `>`,  or we could choose to see only some reports.

 If we want to see only a profile report by function we can do

 ```
 auser@ln01:~/nbody-par> pat_report -v -O samp_profile nbody-parallel.exe+pat+192028-1341s